sharma-bharat/ELM_postprocessR/README.md

 ### dependencies ###

 netcdf4.0 libraries
-R packages: ncdf4
+R packages: ncdf4, ggplot2, png, viridis

 ### Run ###

-Use Rscript to run `functions_processing.R` and once that has been run, to run `functions_plotting.R`.
+Use Rscript from the command line to run `functions_processing.R` and once that has been run, to run `functions_plotting.R`.
+The later can also be called from the former.
-Look inside each script to see command line arguments and how they are to be specified.
+Look inside each of the above scripts to see command line arguments and how they are to be specified.